j9recurses/comparing_error_streams/README.md

 For instance, if we found a low moving standard deviation for an error code in a player version, this would indicate the number of errors seen in a window period is pretty stable (ie aka the number of errors are not spiking/fluctuationg much)

 ### Visualization
-I was able to visualize the moving average for each error code in real time using the [Smoothie charting library](https://github.com/joewalnes/smoothie)
+I was able to visualize the moving average for each error code in real time using the [smoothie charting library](https://github.com/joewalnes/smoothie)
-As new error codes get discovered in the streams, they get added to the browswer window in real time.
+As new error codes are discovered in the error stream, they get added to the browswer window in real time.
 If I had more time, I would visualize the sum of the all the errors for each error code and spend more time on layout and styling....

-### Technical Stack
+## Technical Stack
 For this project, I used node js.
 Node is good choice for this project because it has some good libraries/features to deal with various streams.
 Additionally, node let me quickly stand up web server.
 The [socket.io](https://socket.io/) library also made it straight forward/easy for the server to connect and manage to the client stream and web client over websockets.

+###Other improvements

+If I had more time, I would do the following:

+-use parameters and/or configuration files for certain variables -Allow the user to change the step/time interval of the moving average in the web ui/visualization -Calculate the moving standard deviation
+-write tests/unit tests
+-organize my code better and format/lint it (its pretty lumpy as of now)